outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - should it steadily erode the idea of debt, so that transactions increasing general population debt are less incentivized than transactions reducing it
       - should debt be recalculated historically & proportionally, to account for basic needs & actual contributions from uniquely good/high-impact/valuable decisions that few other people would have made in their situation, which indicates they are good at making financial decisions & should be making other financial decisions

-    - should you calculate incentives, identify inefficiencies or bad incentives, and remove them from the financial system completely, or should they be allowed in edge cases, like where
+    - should you calculate incentives, identify inefficiencies or bad incentives, and remove them from the financial system completely, or should they be allowed in edge cases for given net positive intents, like where:
       - an otherwise good company needs to charge exploitative pricing to make profits to fund socially beneficial investments
       - an otherwise good country needs to gang up with other countries on an exploitative country
     - should the financial system be rewired to incentivize exclusively socially beneficial investments to reduce costs for & dependence of everyone